Sharpness, Restart and Acceleration: Introduction

+The sharpness assumption~\eqref{eq:KL} is also known as a H\"olderian error bound on the distance to the set of minimizers. \citet{Hoff52} first introduced error bounds to study systems of linear inequalities.
+Natural extensions were then developed for convex optimization by \citet{Robi75,Manga85,Ausl88}, notably through the concept of sharp minimum \citep{Burk93,Burk02a}.
+But the most striking result in this vein is due to \citet{Loja63,Loja93} who proved that inequality~\eqref{eq:KL} holds generically for real analytic and subanalytic functions.
+This result has then been extended to non-smooth subanalytic convex functions by \citet{Bolt07}.
+Overall then, condition~\eqref{eq:KL} essentially measures the sharpness of minimizers, and holds generically.
+On the other hand, this inequality is purely implicit as $r$ or $\mu$ are neither observed nor known a priori, and deriving adaptive schemes is thus crucial to ensure practical relevance.

+{\L}ojasiewicz inequalities either in the form of~\eqref{eq:KL} or as gradient dominated properties \citep{Poly63} led to new convergence results for composite problems and for alternating or splitting methods \citep{Atto10,Bolt14,Fran15,Kari16}.
+Here we use this inequality to produce accelerated rates for restart schemes.

-Restart schemes were already studied for strongly or uniformly convex functions \citep{Nemi85,Nest07,Ioud14}.
-In particular, \citep{Nemi85} link a ``strict minimum'' condition akin to~\eqref{eq:KL} with faster convergence rates using restart schemes which form the basis of our results, but do not study the cost of adaptation.
-More recently, several heuristics \citep{Odon15,Su14,Gise14} studied adaptive restart schemes to speed up convergence of optimal methods.
-Sharpness was also used to prove linear converge in matrix games in \citep{Gilp12}.
+Restart schemes have already been studied for strongly or uniformly convex functions in e.g. \citep{Nemi85,Nest13b,Ioud14,Lin14}.
+In particular, \citet{Nemi85} link a ``strict minimum'' condition akin to~\eqref{eq:KL} with faster convergence rates using restart schemes which form the basis of our results, but they do not study the cost of adaptation and do not tackle the non-smooth case.
+In a similar spirit, weaker versions of this strict minimum condition were used more recently to study the performance of restart schemes in \citep{Rene14,Freu15,Roul15}.